 Looking at the housing of each of these booster pumps, you may not notice any significant difference.
-We’re glad to report that neither of these manufacturers cut corners to reduce materials costs, but it is worth noting that the Pentair 340036’s casing is covered in a coat of anti-corrosive paint.
-This ensures that the pump will not be as prone to water damage as the Polaris.
+We’re glad to report that neither of these manufacturers cut corners to reduce materials costs, but it is worth noting that the Pentair 340036’s casing covers in a coat of anti-corrosive paint.
+It ensures that the pump will not be as prone to water damage as the Polaris.

 We’re glad to say that this unit’s motor, unlike the 340036, is quiet and stays that way for several years.
-This is worth considering if your pool is located nearby your neighbor’s home and don’t want to disturb them for several continuous hours.
+It is worth considering if your pool is near your neighbor’s home and do not want to disturb them for several continuous hours.

 Zodiac PB4-60 vs. Hayward SP2610X15

 Hayward is another popular booster pump manufacturer whose products, in many regards, trump Pentair.
 Let’s take a look at the SP2610X15 – one of their most powerful booster pumps in their product line.

 Firstly, this is one of the few booster pumps whose motor surpasses the 1-HP mark.
 The SP2610X15 comes with a beefy 1-1/2-HP motor that operates on 115V and 230V (11 amps and 5.5 amps, respectively).
 Through a short 5-foot pipe, this booster pump delivers a maximum of 42 GPM of water – considerably less than the Pentairs but still a reliable amount for cleaning pools and improving your home’s water flow rate.